Rickettsia species

 - Orientia tsutsugamushi (formerly R. tsutsugamushi, Tsutsugamushi disease, aka scrub typhus): transmitted by chiggers

-- Can be a severe illness, similar to RMSF.
+- It can be a severe illness, similar to RMSF.

 - Orientia tsutsugamushi (formerly R. tsutsugamushi, Tsutsugamushi disease, aka scrub typhus): transmitted by chiggers